FBI will look at derailed train's windshield to see if it was hit by a projectile

 As with ATC, the system sends a warning to the engineer if the train is speeding and applies the brakes if the engineer doesn’t respond.

-Congress ordered the nation's railroads to adopt PTC by December 2015 in response to a head-on collision that killed 25 people in 2008 near Los Angeles.
-The technology is complicated and expensive, but Amtrak says it is on schedule to meet the end-of-year deadline.
+Congress ordered the nation’s railroads to adopt PTC by December 2015 in response to a head-on collision that killed 25 people in 2008 near Los Angeles.
+The technology is complicated and expensive – Amtrak has spent $110,0 million since 2008 to install it – but Amtrak says it is on schedule to meet the end-of-year deadline.

-Sumwalt and Amtrak Chief Executive Joseph Boardman said the derailment would not have happened if PTC had been in place.
+Sumwalt and Amtrak Chief Executive Joseph Boardman said this week’s derailment would not have happened if PTC had been in place.